Total pageviews

 ________________________________________________________________________________

-The wedding rings are part of a theme series titled Bimaadiziwin!
+The rings, which are not for sale, are part of a theme series titled Bimaadiziwin!
 Bimaadiziwin!
 Bimaadiziwig!
 (Live!
 Live!
 Live, Everybody!)

 It is widely understood that like the wolves, Ojibwe Anishinaabe communities throughout the centuries have struggled for survival.
 This means that the health and survival of the People are undeniably and inseparably linked to that of the wolf.
 The design of these rings symbolize the fact that the paths of the Wolf and the People have always run parallel to each other.